utspect/InstaGibPlus/README.md

 <b>Epic</b> - For not open sourcing a 20 year old game running on their 20 year old engine.

 # Settings

+## Client Settings

+### bForceModels (bool, default: False)
+If set to `True`, forces all other players to use fixed models and skins (see DesiredSkin settings).
+If set to `False`, all players will show as their chosen model and skin.
+### DesiredSkin (int, default: 9)
+### DesiredSkinFemale (int, default: 0)
+### DesiredTeamSkin (int, default: 9)
+### DesiredTeamSkinFemale (int, default: 0)

+### HitSound (int, default: 2)
+Plays the specified sound when the server detects you dealing damage to enemies.
+### TeamHitSound (int, default: 3)
+Plays the specified sound when the server detects you dealing damage to teammates.
+### bDisableForceHitSounds (bool, default: False)
+If `False`, server can override HitSound and TeamHitSound.
+If `True`, server can not override HitSound and TeamHitSound.

+### bEnableHitSounds (bool, default: True)
+If `True`, plays a sound when a weapon you fire hits an enemy on your client.
+If `False`, no sound is played.
+### selectedHitSound (int, default: 0)
+Index into sHitSound array for the sound to play.
+### sHitSound (string\[16\])
+Specifies sounds that can be played.

+### bDoEndShot (bool, default: False)
+If `True`, automatically create a screenshot at the end of a match.
+If `False`, no screenshot is automatically created.
+### bAutoDemo (bool, default: False)
+If `True`, automatically start recording a demo when the game starts.
+### DemoMask (string)
+Template for the name of the demo started because of [bAutoDemo](#bautodemo-bool-default-false).
+The following (case-insensitive) placeholders will be replaced with match-specific details:
+- `%E` -> Name of the map file
+- `%F` -> Title of the map
+- `%D` -> Day (two digits)
+- `%M` -> Month (two digits)
+- `%Y` -> Year
+- `%H` -> Hour
+- `%N` -> Minute
+- `%T` -> Combined Hour and Minute (two digits each)
+- `%C` -> Clan Tags (detected by determining common prefix of all players on a team, or "Unknown")
+- `%L` -> Name of the recording player
+- `%%` -> Replaced with a single %
+### DemoPath (string)
+Prefix for name of the demo started because of [bAutoDemo](#bautodemo-bool-default-false).
+### DemoChar (string)
+Characters filesystems can not handle are replaced with this.

+### bTeamInfo (bool, default: True)
+if Client wants extra team info.
+### bShootDead (bool, default: False)
+If `True`, client shots can collide with carcasses from dead players.
+If `False`, client shots will not collide with carcasses.

+### cShockBeam (int, default: 1)
+The style of beam to use for the SuperShockRifle.
+- `1` -> Default beam
+- `2` -> Team colored beam that looks like a projectile
+- `3` -> No beam at all
+- `4` -> Team colored, instant beam
+### BeamScale (float, default: 0.45)
+Visuals for the beam are scaled with this factor
+### BeamFadeCurve (float, default: 4.0)
+Exponent of the polynomial curve the beam's visuals decay with
+### BeamDuration (float, default: 0.75)
+The time the beam's visuals decay over.
+### BeamOriginMode (int, default: 0)
+- `0` -> Originates where the player was when the shot was fired
+- `1` -> Originates at an offset from where the player is on your screen.

+### bNoOwnFootsteps (bool, default: False)
+If `True`, footstep sounds are not played for your own footsteps.
+If `False`, your own footstep sounds will be played.
+### DesiredNetUpdateRate (float, default: 100)
+How often you want your client to update the server on your movement.
+The server places upper and lower limits on this (see [MinNetUpdateRate](#minnetupdaterate-float-default), [MaxNetUpdateRate](#maxnetupdaterate-float-default)), and the actual update rate will never exceed your netspeed divided by 100.

+This is here to provide players with constrained upload bandwidth a way to reduce the required upload bandwidth at the expense of greater susceptibility to packet loss, and glitches arising from it.

+Players with high upload bandwidth can set this to a high value to lessen the impact of packet loss.
+### FakeCAPInterval (float, defaul: 0.1)
+Tells the server to send an acknowledgement of your movement updates (see [DesiredNetUpdateRate](#desirednetupdaterate-float-default)) after this amount of time has passed since the last acknowledgement.
+This saves download bandwidth and lessens server load.

+Smaller values (closer to 0) result in acknowledgements being sent more frequently, negative values send an acknowledgement for every movement update.
+Higher values result in less frequent acknowledgements which can result in degraded client performance (FPS), or even crashes.
+### bNoSmoothing (bool, default: False)
+The default mouse input smoothing algorithm always smears input over at least two frames, half the input being applied on one frame, the other half on the next frame.
+If set to `True`, the game will always apply all input on the current frame.
+If set to `False`, the default algorithm will be used.

+This is a backport from UT99 client version 469, where the equivalent setting is called bNoMouseSmoothing.
+### bLogClientMessages (bool, default: True)
+Causes all ClientMessages to be logged, if set to `True`
+### bEnableKillCam (bool, default: False)
+KillCam follows the player that killed you for two seconds.
+### MinDodgeClickTime (float, default: 0.0)
+Minimum time between two presses of the same direction for them to count as a dodge.
+### bUseOldMouseInput (bool, default: False)
+The old mouse input processing algorithm discards the fractional part before turning the view according to the mouse input.
+The new algorithm preserves fractional rotation across frames.

+A players view is defined by yaw and pitch, which are quantized to 65536 degrees (a circle has 65536 degrees instead of 360).
+If a players mouse input sensitivity is set such that the players mouse input can result in some fraction of a degree, that fractional part must be discarded before the view is changed.
+The new algorithm preserves that fractional part and adds it to the next mouse input.

+If `True`, two successive inputs of 1.5° change in yaw result in a 2° turn (int(1.5) + int(1.5) = 1 + 1 = 2).
+If `False`, two successive inputs of 1.5° change in yaw result in a 3° turn.
+### SmoothVRController (PIDControllerSettings, default: (p=0.09,i=0.05,d=0.00))
+This holds the PID settings for the controller thats smoothing the view of players youre spectating as a spectator (see [PID controller](https://en.wikipedia.org/wiki/PID_controller)).

 ## Server Settings
 Server settings can be found inside InstaGibPlus.ini.